-Here are five key B2B marketing examples of how marketers can leverage social media.
+Here are five creative B2B Social Media Marketing ideas that will allow marketers to better leverage social media.

-One-thirds of all commercial searches on Google belong to B2B, more than 50% of Google`s advertisers are B2B, and almost 38% of Yahoo`s target advertisers are B2B.
-So clearly, SEO is the most essential for modern B2B marketers to succeed.
-SEO and social media needs to work together for your brand.
-It is important to have an industry presence in the social spehere that delivers value, such as a blog, and positions your company as a referential brand.
-This means, you're going to attract many organic, editorially endorsed links: which is the lifeblood of the search engines.
+Maximize the synergy of SEO and social media.
+Nearly one third of every commercial search on Google belongs to B2B, 51+% of Google`s advertisers are B2B, and nearly 40% of Yahoo`s target advertisers are B2B.
+Not surprisingly, SEO is crucial for the success of modern B2B marketing.
+SEO and social media must work together for your brand.
+It is paramount to secure a strong presence in the social sphere that compels an audience (such as a blog) and positions your company as a brand of merit.
+The end result is organic, editorially endorsed links.